Sam-Gartenstein/zambia-drought-analysis/README.md

 ### Filtered Data

-For the sub-analysis, I filtered out clusters where less than 50% of pixels experience a drought.
+This sub-analysis filters out clusters in which fewer than 50% of pixels experienced a drought, focusing only on clusters with substantial drought exposure.

 | Model                               | $PBI_{\text{avg}}$ | Notes                                                                 |
 |------------------------------------|--------------------|-----------------------------------------------------------------------|